Tess Boade: North Carolina Courage

+Bay FC

+In December 2023 she was drafted 3rd overall in the 2024 NWSL Expansion Draft by Bay FC.
 Boade wore the captain armband in Bay FC’s first ever home win on April 14, 2024.
 She scored the game winning goal in the 1–0 home victory against Angel City.

-Boade was named Captain of the 2025 Bay FC team with Abby Dahlkemper.
+Boade was named captain of the 2025 Bay FC team, alongside Abby Dahlkemper.
 Early in the 2025 season, Boade competed against her sister, Meg Boade, when they played against the Washington Spirit.
 Prior to the match, Tess Boade conducted an interview with her sister.
 In the following game, Boade suffered a dirty tackle which sidelined her for several months.

+On August 19, 2026, Boade departed from Bay FC on a mutual contract termination.
+She had made over 40 league appearances for the club across two-and-a-half years.

+Gotham FC

+The day after her contract with Bay FC was terminated, Boade was announced to have returned to her former club Gotham FC through the end of 2026.

 International career

 In August 2014, Boade was named to the United States national under-17 team roster for friendly matches against South Korea.